crazyhouse33/kvhf/README.md

 # KVHF
 Key Values History File.

-This python package come from a suit of software that aim to make your continious integration system able to plot intersting performance related metrics across commits.
+This python package come from a suit of software that aim to make your continious integration system able to compare intersting performance related metrics across commits.

 You can also use this as an easy way to plot graphs.